Twaddler01/rpg_similitude/README.md

 # Updates

 09-05-2024
+- Uploaded media files.
+- Worked on stats.
+Adding each stat description/calculation to array in order to update to saveData eventually.
+Still working on details.
+- Next long-term goal is adding more equipment and integrating with inventory to equip/unequip items with stats automatically updating.

+09-04-2024
 - Updated equipment section some more.
 Added default equipment and stat information.
 Armor is now totaled up based on what is equipped starting out, will add other stats dynamically soon.
 - Likely need a few functions to update equipment slots as equipment is swapped, etc.
 - Need current icon images uploaded to Github for full functionality.